creynaud/hands-on-django-doc/source/home.rst

 Refresh http://127.0.0.1:8000/.
 Your home page should render correctly now.

 So far we only rendered a static html page.
 We don't need Django for that ;).
-So let's modify our view again to see how showing dynamic content.
+So let's modify our view again to see how to show some dynamic content.
 Let's add a date in the context used to render the template:

 .. code-block:: python